UoL-Planetary-Modelling/data_analysis_help/python/WIP_parallel_python.md

 - Dask guide to xarray - https://examples.dask.org/xarray.html
 - Blog post introduction by Stephan Hoyer - https://stephanhoyer.com/2015/06/11/xray-dask-out-of-core-labeled-arrays/

 When using ARC4, you may want to run some python code on one or more compute nodes and employ the resources for your computations using dask or xarray.
-The most basic example of its use is:
+The most basic example of this in use is:

 ```python
 1 from dask.distributed import Client